Download eBooks & Wiring Diagrams (FREE)

 12V vs 24V Camper Electrical System: Which Is Better For You?

-When assembling an electrical system for your camper van, you will have the option to build either a 12V or a 24V system.
+When assembling an electrical system for your camper van, you can build a 12V or a 24V system.
 But how do you know which voltage to choose?

-If you have been reading online forums or have friends with campers, you might be receiving a lot of different advice about which system is best.
-We have certainly come across these different forums and read the advice of others, but have found that the information is often incomplete and/or inaccurate.
+If you have been reading online forums or have friends with campers, you might receive different advice about which voltage system is best.
+We have come across these various forums ourselves and read the advice of others but have found that the information is often incomplete and inaccurate.

-In this post, we discuss the major differences between 12V and 24V systems, especially as they pertain to camper vans, trailers, and RVs.
-We will go over the pros and cons of each system and, in the end, give our recommendation as to which voltage is best for you.
+This post discusses the significant differences between 12V vs. 24V systems, especially regarding camper vans, trailers, and RVs.
+We will go over the pros and cons of each method and, in the end, give our recommendation as to which voltage is best for you.

 If you’re ready, let’s get to it.